scred47/pleezer/README.md

 1. **Submit Issues**: Submit issues for bugs or feature requests by [reporting an issue](https://github.com/roderickvd/pleezer/issues).
 Include detailed debug logs and be responsive to follow-up questions and testing.
 Inactive issues may be closed.
 This is not a general help forum; issues should focus on **pleezer** itself, not your system configuration.

 2. **Create Pull Requests**: To contribute code changes or improvements, submit a [pull request](https://github.com/roderickvd/pleezer/pulls).
-Follow the coding standards and guidelines in the [CONTRIBUTING.md](https://github.com/roderickvd/pleezer/blob/main/CONTRIBUTING.md) file.
+Follow the coding standards in the [Contributing Guidelines](https://github.com/roderickvd/pleezer/blob/main/CONTRIBUTING.md).

 3. **Participate in Discussions**: Engage in [GitHub discussions](https://github.com/roderickvd/pleezer/discussions) to offer feedback, stay informed, and collaborate with the community.

-For more details on contributing, refer to the [CONTRIBUTING.md](https://github.com/roderickvd/pleezer/blob/main/CONTRIBUTING.md) file.
+For more details on contributing, refer to the [Contributing Guidelines](https://github.com/roderickvd/pleezer/blob/main/CONTRIBUTING.md).

 ## Support My Work